 With preparedness solutions that address emerging infectious diseases to chemical and biological threats, protecting and enhancing lives is at the heart of everything Emergent BioSolutions does.
 Emergent develops vaccines, therapeutics, and devices for some of the most notable diseases and threats in modern history, including Zika, Ebola and Anthrax.

-“Very few companies are focused on the public health threats market, which I think makes Emergent quite special,” said President & CEO Dan Abdun-Nabi.
+“Very few companies are focused on the public health threats market, which I think makes Emergent quite special,” said former President & CEO Dan Abdun-Nabi.

 The company, with 1,300-employees globally (500 of which are in Maryland), researches, develops, manufactures, distributes and commercializes products from across its North American locations, including its headquarters and product development facility in Gaithersburg, two manufacturing facilities in Baltimore, and newly-acquired manufacturing facility in Rockville.